 BONUS: Service Bars are becoming increasingly popular for rehearsal dinners, almost forcing both sides of the family to intermingle!

-but don’t let them overwhelm your decisions on menu.
+Keep options available for those with dietary sensitivities too, but don’t let them overwhelm your decisions on the menu.

 In your invitation, simply ask your guests to contact you well in advance for dietary restrictions, helping you (and your guests) be prepared for the feast.